Posts Tagged ‘dog’

 14. Other herbal medications are out there for helping with anxiety in older dogs.

 Making a tea or tincture from hops leaves can help calm some older dogs.
 You can also buy hops leaves and sprinkle them in your dog’s food.
 Animal Apawthecary makes a Tranquility Tonic that if used at their recommended dosage is safe in most animals.
-Both of these are sedating.
+I also have a formula I make and sell in my store, Kingdom of Basil, which helps to treat anxiety in older dogs and also contains ginkgo to help with brain function called Calm and Peaceful Formula.
+Also see my article Helping anxiety in an old friend – calm and peaceful formula.

 I recommend consulting with a holistic veterinary to decide on what is right for your dog.